-Before talking about what does salvage car mean, let’s look what does salvage title meaning.
-A car title is a legal document issued by the Department of Motor Vehicles (DMV) that defines ownership of a vehicle.
-When the owner has borrowed money to pay for the car, the bank or finance company which provided the money holds the title until the money has been paid back, usually through monthly payments.
+Before talking about what salvage car means, let’s look at what does salvage title means.
+A car title is a legal document that the Department of Motor Vehicles (DMV) that defines ownership of a vehicle issues.
+When the owner has borrowed money to pay for the car, the bank or finance company that provided the money holds the title until the money has been paid back, usually through monthly payments.
 When the financial institution holds the title, it is said to have a lien against it.

 Information on a Car Title

 A car title displays the name and address of the owner, the date of the original car purchase, and information that pertains to the vehicle.
-This information may indicate that it is a clean title, reconstructed or rebuilt title, junk, flood damage or hail damage title, or a salvage title.
-Designations of titles vary from state-to-state as do some of the details.
+This information may indicate that it is a clean title, reconstruction or rebuilt title.
+Junk, flood damage or hail damage title, or a salvage title.
+Designations of titles vary from state to state as do some of the details.

 Explanation of a Clean or Clear Title